 Ujjayi Pranayama or victorious breath is a powerful tool at the disposal of conscious breathing practitioners.
 Its benefits range from physical to spiritual, i.e. all aspects of human existence.
 Let’s discover the top 10 health benefits of Ujjayi Pranayama.

 The audible sound and the feeling of the breath moving through the throat in Ujjayi breathing act as an anchor for the mind.
 By focusing on sound and sensation, practitioners can cultivate a state of concentration and present-moment awareness, enhancing focus during yoga practice or meditation.

 2. Calms the nervous system:

-The slow and controlled nature of Ujjayi breath activates the parasympathetic nervous system, which is responsible for the body’s relaxation response.
+The slow and controlled nature of Ujjayi breath benefits our nervous system by activating the parasympathetic nervous system, which is responsible for the body’s relaxation response.
 This triggers a decrease in heart rate, blood pressure, and stress hormone levels, promoting a sense of calm and reducing anxiety.

 3. Clears phlegm and increases appetite:

 The warming and cleansing effects of Ujjayi breath help to clear congestion and mucus from the respiratory system.
 The gentle constriction of the throat during Ujjayi breath creates a slight backpressure, which helps to dislodge and expel phlegm.
 This can be beneficial for individuals dealing with chronic colds, coughs, and respiratory conditions.
 Additionally, Ujjayi breath stimulates digestion and can improve appetite, making it helpful for individuals with digestive issues or diminished appetite.